 The Johnson Amendment: Should Pastors Endorse Political Candidates?

-The Center for Public Justice (CPJ) will host a webinar on August 21, 2025, from 12:00-1:45 pm (Eastern Time), exploring one of the most debated intersections of faith and public life: can and should religious leaders and organizations endorse political candidates from the pulpit or in their official capacities?
+The Center for Public Justice (CPJ) hosted a webinar on August 21, 2025, from 12:00-1:45 pm (Eastern Time), exploring one of the most debated intersections of faith and public life: can and should religious leaders and organizations endorse political candidates from the pulpit or in their official capacities?

 Recent news coverage and legal developments—particularly a July 7, 2025 federal court filing in which the IRS said political endorsement communications between a house of worship and its congregation are exempt from the Johnson Amendment—have reignited conversations around the controversial amendment, a provision in the U.S. tax code that prohibits 501(c)(3) tax-exempt organizations, including churches, from engaging in partisan political endorsements.
 Simultaneously, some faith leaders and legal advocates argue that this restriction infringes on religious liberty and free speech.

-This webinar seeks to provide a nonpartisan, principled, and deeply informed discussion of both the legal frameworks governing this issue and the theological perspectives that should guide faith leaders navigating these choices.
+This webinar offered a nonpartisan, principled, and deeply informed discussion of both the legal frameworks governing this issue and the theological perspectives that should guide faith leaders navigating these choices.